apache/pulsar/site2/docs/admin-api-namespaces.md

 #### set dispatch throttling

 It sets message dispatch rate for all the topics under a given namespace.
-Dispatch rate can be restricted by the number of messages per X seconds (`msg-dispatch-rate`) or by the number of message-bytes per X second (`byte-dispatch-rate`). dispatch rate is in second and it can be configured with `dispatch-rate-period`.
+The dispatch rate can be restricted by the number of messages per X seconds (`msg-dispatch-rate`) or by the number of message-bytes per X second (`byte-dispatch-rate`). dispatch rate is in second and it can be configured with `dispatch-rate-period`.
 Default value of `msg-dispatch-rate` and `byte-dispatch-rate` is -1 which disables the throttling.